 Your journey begins in Prince George, with regular arrivals from major airports around North America, where you’ll find five lovely golf courses ready for exploration.
 While visiting, expect to take in some of the urban wilderness of the city, with an abundance of apres-golf activities to entertain.
 Fishing and hunting are regular pursuits here, while guided tours by kayak and canoe are also popular, as well as exploring local hiking trails.

-Visit all six Northern BC Golf Corridor courses while you are here:
+Visit all five Northern BC Golf Corridor courses while you are here:

 - Aberdeen Glen Golf Course